molovo/archive/_posts/2014-06-10-the-view-from-above.md

 ---
-title: The View From Above
+title: The view from above
 layout: post
 date: 2014-06-10 12:00:00
 description: Pondering a fond childhood memory